Initial public offerings scheduled to debut next week

 NEW YORK (AP) — The following is a list of initial public offerings planned for the coming week.
 Sources include IPO ETF manager Renaissance Capital, and SEC filings.

-BankFlorida - Palm Beach Gardens, Fla., 6.2 million shares, priced $10-$11, managed by B. Riley FBR/Hovde Group.
-Proposed Nasdaq symbol BFL.
-Business: Community bank with one branch in Southern Florida.

-Eton Pharmaceuticals - Deer Park, Ill., 3 million shares, priced at $6, managed by National Securities.
-Proposed Nasdaq symbol ETON.
-Business: Developing liquid formulations of various approved drugs.

-Orchard Therapeutics - London, 13.3 million shares, priced $14-$16, managed by JP Morgan/Goldman Sachs.
-Proposed Nasdaq symbol ORTX.
-Business: Developing stem cell gene therapies for rare diseases.
+Alzheon - Framingham, Mass., 6 million shares, priced $4-$6, managed by ThinkEquity/H.C.
+Wainwright.
+Proposed Nasdaq symbol ALZH.
+Business: Phase 3 biotech developing small molecule therapies for Alzheimer's disease.

-Twist Bioscience - San Francisco, 5 million shares, priced $14-$16, managed by JP Morgan/Cowen.
-Proposed Nasdaq symbol TWST.
-Business: Manufactures synthetic genes and other DNA-based products.
+CNFinance Holdings - 6.5 million shares, priced $7.50-$8.50, managed by Roth Capital/Shenwan Hongyuan Securities.
+Proposed NYSE symbol CNF.
+Business: Provider of home equity loans in China.